-Assessment for the purposes of determining your course grade will consist of evaluating your performance on homework assignments, laboratory projects, quizzes and examinations, and a final examination.
+Assessment for the purposes of determining your course grade will consist of evaluating your performance on homework assignments, laboratory projects, quizzes, possibly a examinations, and a final examination.
 Quizzes may take place in lecture and/or lab and may be unannounced (so keep up on your reading and studying for this class).
 Check Canvas for links to the homework and laboratory assignments.
 Unless otherwise specified, homework and lab reports will be due one week after they have been assigned.
-All of your work must be submitted in both hardcopy form AND in softcopy form (via the Canvas course management system) by the due date.
+All of your work must be submitted in softcopy form (via the Canvas course management system) by the due date.